antaalt/shader-validator/README.md

 *   `shader-validator.stageDefine.[vertex|fragment|compute...]`: All custom macros and their values for custom shader stages.
 *   `shader-validator.serverPath`: Use a custom server instead of the bundled one.
 *   `shader-validator.updateSymbolsOnVariantUpdate`: Update symbol outline when changing variant.
 Will trigger a save event.
+*   `shader-validator.experimentalMacroExpansion`: Enable the experimental macro expansion system that will try to expand macro and make their expansion available as symbol.
+*   `shader-validator.automaticVariantDiscovery`: Try to pick a variant automatically for the context from opened files.
+*   `shader-validator.configOverride`: Pass a configuration file that will be added to the configuration.
+This let user easily swap between them.
+*   `shader-validator.useWasiServer`: Force the use of Wasi server instead of native one.
+Usefull if meeting some issues with native server.
+*   `shader-validator.validateConfig`: Validate configuration to ensure path given to server does exist and there is no mismatching infomation.
 *   `shader-validator.trace.server`: Show debug logs into an output channel.
 Can be accessed via shader-validator status bar.

 ### HLSL specific settings: